rachyoder/Projects-Exercises/docs/refactor/react.md

 To complete the assignment, you must complete the following:

-1. Continuous updates to your blog throughout the bootcamp
+1. Requirement 1
-2. Help others out with making their blog look good
+2. Requirement 2
-3. Integrate with your portfolio
+3. Requirement 3

 #### Additional Requirements